googleapis/nodejs-firestore/api-report/firestore.api.md

 export class CollectionGroup<AppModelType = firestore.DocumentData, DbModelType extends firestore.DocumentData = firestore.DocumentData> extends Query<AppModelType, DbModelType> implements firestore.CollectionGroup<AppModelType, DbModelType> {
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration constructor(firestore: Firestore, collectionId: string, converter: firestore.FirestoreDataConverter<AppModelType, DbModelType> | undefined);
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" getPartitions(desiredPartitionCount: number): AsyncIterable<QueryPartition<AppModelType, DbModelType>>;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration getPartitions(desiredPartitionCount: number): AsyncIterable<QueryPartition<AppModelType, DbModelType>>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration withConverter<NewAppModelType, NewDbModelType extends firestore.DocumentData = firestore.DocumentData>(converter: firestore.FirestoreDataConverter<NewAppModelType, NewDbModelType> | null): CollectionGroup<NewAppModelType, NewDbModelType>;
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" withConverter<NewAppModelType, NewDbModelType extends firestore.DocumentData = firestore.DocumentData>(converter: firestore.FirestoreDataConverter<NewAppModelType, NewDbModelType> | null): CollectionGroup<NewAppModelType, NewDbModelType>;
 }

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function collectionId(fieldName: string): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function collectionId(expression: Expression): FunctionExpression;